 In 1881 Anton Stark, a cattleman brought a herd to the railroad and was so taken with the town that he and his family quickly took up residence.
 Anton became a section boss for one of the local mines and his wife, Anna, ran a general store and the Home Comfort Hotel, which later became home to the post office and telegraph office.
 Anton and Anna raised three children – Tony, Roy, and Annabelle, who worked in the hotel and the store.
 The hotel was said to have been the cleanest in town, the meals the best, and the supplies at the store more plentiful than the other establishments.

-The Stark family were part of St. Elmo’s elite, a high-class group that attended church regularly.
+The Stark family was part of St. Elmo’s elite, a high-class group that attended church regularly.
 Anna was said to have been a humorless woman who severely controlled her children, believing that they were better than the other townsfolk — miners, railroad men, prostitutes, and hard women.
 The children were rarely allowed to leave home and were forbidden to attend local dances or social activities.
 In the end, they had only each other for company.